Tensor Oriented No-Reference Light Field Image Quality Assessment: Experimental Results

 TABLE \ref{table_overall} shows the overall performance of state-of-the-art objective models on the Win5-LID, MPI-LFA and SMART databases, where bold values indicate the best performance results.
+In TABLE \ref{table_overall}, the FR approaches are modeled by formulas, while NR methods are supervised learning algorithms except for NIQE \cite{mittal2012making}.
+Furthermore, all these learning-based methods are trained by the same percentages with the proposed algorithm on each database.
 As shown in this table, our proposed Tensor-NLFQ achieves superior performance compared with state-of-the-art algorithms.
 One possible explanation is that existing 2D and 3D IQA approaches only focus on spatial quality rather than angular consistency.
 Although multi-view IQA metrics consider distortion caused by angular interpolation, they aim to deal with the hole distortion caused by the synthesis.
 Thus, it is not possible to effectively measure LFI artifacts, such as compression distortion.
-The methods of Fang \cite{fang2018light} and LFI-IQM \cite{8632960} ignore the spatial texture information.
-Moreover, the LFI-IQM \cite{8632960} is influenced by depth map estimation, while Huang \cite{huang2018new} and BELIF \cite{shi2019belif} cannot take into account the chrominance effects and diverse directions of LFIs.
+The LFI-IQM \cite{8632960} method ignores the spatial texture information.
+Moreover, the LFI-IQM \cite{8632960} is influenced by depth map estimation, while BELIF \cite{shi2019belif} cannot take into account the chrominance effects and diverse directions of LFIs.
 Therefore, their performance is worse than that of the proposed method.

-Further, we provide the performance comparison on the VALID database which includes both 8bit and 10bit LFIs.
-As we can see from TABLE \ref{table_valid}, the FR IQA metrics have good performance values and our proposed Tensor-NLFQ outperforms state-of-the-art NR IQA algorithms.
-This is because the VALID database only has 5 original LFIs, whose SI and CF distribution is relatively concentrated.

-To illustrate the prediction results more clearly, the scatter plots of two existing metrics and the proposed model on the Win5-LID and MPI-LFA databases are shown in Fig. \ref{figscatter}.
-Since the points of our proposed method are more centralized than that of the other metrics, the predictions of our proposed Tensor-NLFQ are more consistent with subjective quality scores.

-Besides direct performance comparisons, we also quantitatively evaluate the statistical significance using the t-test \cite{mittal2012no} based on the SRCC values obtained from 1000 train-test trials.
-Here, the null hypothesis is that the mean correlation for row metric is equal to that for the column metric with a confidence of 95\%.
-Specifically, a value of `0' denotes that the row metric and the column algorithm are statistically equivalent, and thus we can not reject the null hypothesis at the 95\% confidence level.
-A value of `1' indicates that the row metric is statically superior to the column metric, while a `-1' represents that the row algorithm is statistically worse than the column algorithm.
-The results are shown in TABLE \ref{tbtestwin5} and TABLE \ref{tbtestmpi}, which demonstrate that our proposed Tensor-NLFQ significantly outperforms state-of-the-art objective IQA algorithms.